Before Getting a New Persian Kitten

 Where to Get a Cat?

 - Animal shelters - While many shelters are no-kill, most are not.
-Getting your cat or kitten from an animal shelter may well save it from being put to death.
+Getting your cat or kitten from an animal shelter may save it from being put to death.
 Typically, you should look for a cat that looks clean, healthy, with a shiny coat and clear eyes.
 Ask to visit with the kitten or cat in a private area to see how it will interact with you.
 How friendly is it?
 If the kitten or cat appears lethargic, it may be best to look at another one as this one may be sick.
 Ask the actual caregivers of the cat or kitten for any information they may have on it.
 Ask why the cat was surrendered to the shelter.
 Keep in mind that many people do not always tell the truth to shelter personnel when they surrender their pet.
 So, sometimes the shelter may not be aware that this cat or kitten may have undesirable behavioral traits (i.e., not using its litter box) or have some major health concern.
 Many shelters will have already spayed or neutered the cat or kitten.
 Do not overlook the adult cats and Persian cat rescue organizations.
 Persian cat rescue organizations.

 - Responsible Breeders - To find a purebred kitten or cat, I think it is best to locate a responsible breeder.
-To find such a person, you can go to a cat show, or nowadays, there are many show breeders, as well as hobby breeders, that have websites.
+To find such a person, you can go to a cat show, or nowadays, there are many show breeders, as well as hobby breeders, that have websites and a Facebook presence.
 To locate a breeder in your area via the Internet, use a search engine (i.e., Yahoo, Google, etc.) and type in Persian cat Ohio (if you were looking for Persian cats located in Ohio).
 Some breeders advertise in Cat Fancy or other such publications.
 However, my experience with Cat Fancy is the breeders that use this magazine are more often than not kitten mills.
 Cat shows are a great way to see the different breeds of cats, meet breeders, and ask questions.
 There is an excellent article on this website for a more in-depth explanation on finding a responsible breeder.
 Listen to your intuition; if you feel anything is "not right" about this breeder, go to another one.

 - Pet Stores - A responsible breeder will not allow their kittens to be sold in a pet store or other resale outlet where they could not personally interview the buyer to make sure they are aware of the responsibility of caring for an animal.
-Most responsible breeders belong to breed clubs and sign a breeder's code of ethics which prohibits them from selling to retail outlets (pet stores).
+Most responsible breeders belong to breed clubs and sign or adhere to a breeder's code of ethics which prohibits them from selling to retail outlets (pet stores).
 Personally, I never frequent pet stores that sell kittens and puppies.
-I only buy supplies from either an on-line pet supply place or from stores that do not sell puppies and kittens.
+I only buy supplies from an on-line pet supply place or from stores that do not sell puppies and kittens.
 If enough people stopped frequenting stores that sell animals, they would get the idea that people were not going to tolerate the resale of puppies and kittens and either go out of business or only sell pet supplies.
 Some stores (i.e., Petco, etc.) do have cats for adoption through a local animal shelter.
 Make sure that the adoption procedures comply with that shelter's normal adoption process.

 Getting a cat is a lifelong commitment of not only your time, but your money, to keep them in food, toys, and proper health.
-If you cannot afford, not only the initial cost of the cat but the veterinarian expenses, vaccinations, the cost of spay/neuter, etc., then you should not get a cat until you can afford one.
+If you cannot afford, not only the initial cost of the cat but the on-going veterinarian expenses, vaccinations, the cost of spay/neuter, etc., then you should not get a cat until you can afford one.